StackVista/stackstate-docs/use/health-state-and-event-notifications/add-a-health-check.md

 ### StackState telemetry streams

 Most elements in the StackState topology will have a relevant health check added when the are created.
-If required, you can add custom health checks to an element in the StackState Topology Perspective.
+If required, you can add custom health checks to an element that calculate a health state based on available telemetry streams.

 ![Add a health check to an element](../../.gitbook/assets/v43_add_health_check.png)